 Are There Any Disadvantages to the Model?

-Can it Improve Mental Health?
+Can It Improve Mental Health?

 A Look at Strength-Based Interventions

-For example, some approaches are better for individuals, associations, organizations, or perhaps communities (Foot and Hopkins, 2010).
+For example, some approaches are better for individuals, associations, organizations, or other communities (Foot & Hopkins, 2010).

-- Suggests solid community involvement by case managers.
+Solid community involvement by case managers

 Family support services